Does your Essential Oil Supplier use any of These 9 Dirty Tricks and Adulterations to Extend Profits?

 These extraction processes both destroy essential oil’s beneficial properties and bring their own health risks from the residual chemical additives which remain in the essential oils they produce.

 Depending on the plant, it takes from 250 pounds to several tons of plants to produce a SINGLE pound of essential oil.
-It takes about 250 pounds of lavender to produce a pound of pure lavender oil, and several TONS of rose petals to produce a pound of pure rose oil.
+It takes about 250 pounds of lavender to produce a pound of lavender oil, and several TONS of rose petals to produce a pound of rose oil.

 As you might imagine, producers can dramatically extend their profit margin by extending the oils.
 The volume of lavender oil shipped from France is 100 TIMES the volume grown and distilled there!
 This suggests that 99% of all lavender oil coming from France has been extended, adulterated with chemical additives.

 Other Dirty Tricks that will DESTROY oils:

 - Redistilling Plant Material: Essential oil producers often increase profits by redistilling plant material in as many as 5 or 6 distillations.
 They save the first distillation for genuine authentic grade essential oils, then selling the second, third and so on to the unsuspecting public.